-The primary financing activities in 2014 relate to borrowings on our senior credit facility to fund the acquisition of ATS and principal payments against our outstanding balance on the senior facility.
+The primary financing activities in 2015 relate to borrowings on our senior credit facility to fund the acquisition of Armstrong and voluntary principal payments against our outstanding balance on the senior facility.
+We borrowed \$50.0 million to fund the acquisition of Armstrong.
+During 2015, we made principal payments of \$65.0 million on the senior credit facility, primarily using cash generated by operations.
 In February 2014, we borrowed \$58.0 million to fund the acquisition of ATS.
-During 2014, we made principal payments of \$78.3 million on the senior credit facility, primarily using cash generated by operations.
 We also terminated our outstanding Industrial Revenue Bonds, which were repaid in full in November 2014 (\$7.6 million).
 In 2013, we borrowed \$190.0 million to fund the acquisitions of Peco, AeroSat and PGA and made principal payments of \$17.8 million on the senior debt facility through December 31, 2013.

-The maximum permitted leverage ratio of funded debt to Adjusted EBITDA (as defined in the Agreement) is 3.5 to 1, increasing to 4.0 to 1 for up to two fiscal quarters following the closing of an acquisition permitted under the Agreement.
-The Company will pay interest on the unpaid principal amount of the facility at a rate equal to one-, three- or six-month LIBOR plus between 137.5 basis points and 225 basis points based upon the Company's leverage ratio.
-The Company will also pay a commitment fee to the Lenders in an amount equal to between 17.5 basis points and 35 basis points on the undrawn portion of the credit facility, based upon the Company's leverage ratio.
-The fixed charge coverage ratio under the Original Facility has been replaced with a minimum interest coverage ratio (Adjusted EBITDA to interest expense) of 3.0 to 1 for the term of the Agreement.
-At December 31, 2014, the Company was in compliance with all of the covenants pursuant to the Agreement.
-The Company's interest coverage ratio was 18.7 to 1 at and the leverage ratio was 1.28 to 1 at December 31, 2014.
+Covenants in the Agreement were modified to where the maximum permitted leverage ratio of funded debt to Adjusted EBITDA (as defined in the Agreement) is 3.5 to 1, increasing to 4.0 to 1 for up to two fiscal quarters following the closing of an acquisition permitted under the Agreement.
+The Company will pay interest on the unpaid principal amount of the facility at a rate equal to one-, three- or sixmonth LIBOR plus between 1.375% and 2.25% based upon the Company's leverage ratio.
+The Company will also pay a commitment fee to the Lenders in an amount equal to between 0.175% and 0.35% on the undrawn portion of the credit facility, based upon the Company's leverage ratio.
+The Company is required to maintain a minimum interest coverage ratio (Adjusted EBITDA to interest expense) of 3.0 to 1 for the term of the Agreement.
+The Company's interest coverage ratio was 34.9 to 1 at December 31, 2015.
+The Company's leverage ratio was 1.28 to 1 at December 31, 2015.
+The Company is in compliance with all financial and other covenants at December 31, 2015.

-The Company's cash needs for working capital, debt service and capital equipment during 2015 is expected to be met by cash flows from operations and cash balances and, if necessary, utilization of the revolving credit facility.
+The Company's cash needs for working capital, debt service and capital equipment during 2016 is expected to be met by cash flows from operations and cash balances and, if necessary, utilization of the revolving credit facility.

 In the event of voluntary or involuntary bankruptcy of the Company or any subsidiary, all unpaid principal and other amounts owing under the Agreement automatically become due and payable.
 Other events of default, such as failure to make payments as they become due and breach of financial and other covenants, give the Agent the option to declare all such amounts immediately due and payable.
-At December 31, 2014, we were in compliance with all of the covenants pursuant to the Agreement.
+At December 31, 2015, we were in compliance with all of the covenants pursuant to the Agreement.